bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/hooks-overview.md

 Hooks are JavaScript functions, but they impose two additional rules:

 * Only call Hooks **at the top level**.
-Don’t call Hooks inside loops, conditions, or nested functions.
+Don't call Hooks inside loops, conditions, or nested functions.
 * Only call Hooks **from React function components**.
-Don’t call Hooks from regular JavaScript functions.
+Don't call Hooks from regular JavaScript functions.
 (There is just one other valid place to call Hooks -- your own custom Hooks.
 We'll learn about them in a moment.)

 We provide a [linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) to enforce these rules automatically.
 We understand these rules might seem limiting or confusing at first, but they are essential to making Hooks work well.